Getting Started

 Available Scripts

-npm run dev- Start development servernpm start- Start production servernpm test- Run testsnpm run lint- Run ESLintnpm run format- Format code with Prettier
+npm run dev- Start development servernpm run test- Run tests (if you have any)npm run lint- Format all files with Prettier

 Instructions for Everyone Else